Venous Stasis Dermatitis Fort Worth, TX

 Diagnosis of Venous Stasis Dermatitis

-This condition is usually diagnosed by physical examination, but as with other vein disorders ultrasound is often employed to determine the location and extent of the venous reflux causing this problem.
+This condition is usually diagnosed by in office examination, but as with other vein disorders ultrasound is often employed to determine the location and extent of the venous insufficiency causing this problem.
 Additional tests may also be recommended to exclude other diseases.

 Treatment of Venous Stasis Dermatitis

-Venous stasis dermatitis always indicates more advanced chronic vein disease and needs to be investigated.
-Ultrasound can usually pinpoint the diseased veins and is useful for diagnosing this condition and formulating a treatment plan.
+Venous stasis dermatitis usually indicates advanced chronic vein disease and needs to be investigated.
+Ultrasound can usually pinpoint the diseased veins and is useful for diagnosing this condition, and provides the information needed to recommend a treatment plan.
 It is especially important with this condition to seek medical treatment, because left untreated, venous stasis dermatitis can progress to a non-healing venous ulcer.